Abstract Submission

 Travel grants

 We have a limited number of travel grants available.
+Applications are now closed.
 To apply for a travel grant, you must also submit an abstract for consideration.
 Preference will be given to individuals in the early stages of their career.
 See the FAQs for some common questions about travel grants.

-The deadline for travel grant applications is 14 June 2024.
+The deadline for travel grant applications was 14 June 2024.

 To apply for a travel grant, in addition to your abstract you should submit